TAEKWONDO HALL OF FAME ® MUSEUM

 (Visual artifact donated by Amos Johnson)

-Trophy won by Ramiro Guzman at the Full Contact
+Trophy won by Ramiro Guzman of Mexico at the Full Contact

 World Championships in 1976